Erica is chairman of Agfirst NZ, New Zealand’s largest and most diverse grouping of Agricultural and Horticultural consultancy businesses.

 Managing Director October 2015 – present

-Erica also provides economic and environmental analysis regarding agriculture to central and local government and industry and has specialist capability in developing and delivering extension programmes to farmers.
+With a broad range of technical skills we also provide economic and environmental advice and analysis regarding agriculture to industry partners, central and local government.
+This includes modelling work in Farmax and Overseer across multiple farm systems.
+Erica has specialist expertise in designing and delivering extension programmes to farmers and industry.

-The more recent position was to act as the key representative for on-farm extension tools and services, and information transfer activities to our levy-paying farmers with regards to the environment.
-Erica’s focus was to build and foster strong relationships with Beef + Lamb New Zealand stakeholders and contribute to the ongoing development of farming best practice processes.
-Many of the programmes were community driven which involved managing multiple personalities and providing value at a community level via the community groups.
-Erica’s role involved designing and managing environmental programmes across the country, developing new resources to support farmer’s decision-making processes and building capability within the sheep and beef sector with farmers and delivery specialists.
+The more recent position was to design and deliver on-farm extension tools and services, and information transfer activities to levy-paying farmers with regards to the environment.
+Erica’s focus was to build and foster strong relationships with Beef + Lamb New Zealand stakeholders and contributed to the ongoing development of farming best practice processes.
+Many of the programmes are community driven which involved managing multiple personalities and providing value at a community level via the community groups.
+The role involved designing and managing environmental programmes across the country, developing new resources to support farmer’s decision-making processes and building capability within the sheep and beef sector with farmers and delivery specialists.

-Prior to this, Erica was the Extension Manager for the Mid Northern North Island.
+Prior to this position, Erica was the Extension Manager for the Mid Northern North Island.
 This was a more general role providing extension services to the roughly 2,000 commercial sheep and beef farmers in the Region.
-It involved managing around 15 programmes with their associated communities to deliver over 60 events per year to help farmers grow their businesses covering topics such as business management, pasture production, animal production, animal health, governance, environment, soil management and more
+It involved managing around 15 programmes with their associated communities to deliver over 60 events per year to help farmers grow their businesses covering topics such as business management, pasture production, animal production, animal health, governance, environment, soil management and more.

-Erica was responsible for the Northland Sheep and Beef and Northland Dairy Farm Monitoring Models in 2011.
-She was involved in refreshing the animal welfare strategy for shade and shelter and was also involved in two Primary Growth Partnership projects.
-One of her key roles in the Ministry was working on the technical detail of bringing agriculture into the New Zealand Emissions Trading Scheme.
-This involved research, evidence-based analysis, communication and working closely with primary sectors and stakeholders from across the industry.
-She also led the MAF work on the new rental system for Crown Pastoral Lease (South Island High Country) which was enacted through legislation in 2012.
+The latter position was in the Sector Performance Team where Erica carried out a wide range of policy work.
+She was responsible for the Northland Sheep and Beef and Northland Dairy Farm Monitoring Models in 2011.
+She was involved in refreshing the animal welfare strategy for shade and shelter.
+She was also involved in two Primary Growth Partnership projects.
+During her time at MAF, Erica led the department’s work on the new rental system for Crown Pastoral Lease (South Island High Country) which was enacted through legislation in 2012.

-Erica developed a sound understanding of systems from a farm level, right through to the Minister’s office.
+These roles enabled her to develop a sound understanding of systems from a farm level, right through to the Minister’s office.
 Her understanding of environmental issues and the policy responses in the agricultural sector is also excellent.
-The roles have strengthened her ability to work with a vast array of different people – lawyers, politicians, farmers, advocates, industry representatives and other Government agencies.
+The roles strengthened her ability to work with a vast array of different people – lawyers, politicians, farmers, advocates, industry representatives and other Government agencies, and she has maintained strong networks within Government and industry subsequently.

 Awards and Scholarships

-o Profiled as “Top Ten Up and Comer” in the agricultural sector by ‘Primary’ magazine 2013
+• 2013 Profiled as “Top Ten Up and Comer” in the agricultural sector by ‘Primary’ magazine

-o AGMARDT Leadership Award to attend Kellogg Rural Leaders Programme 2012
+• 2012 AGMARDT Leadership Award to attend Kellogg Rural Leaders Programme

 Publications and Reports